cscart/docs/user_guide/manage_products/products/index.rst

 *	**Price** – Product price.
 *	**List price** – Price suggested by the product manufacturer.
 Good practice is to show that your price is lower than the list price.
 *	**Quantity** – Number of products in the stock.
-*	**Status** – *Active* – product is available on the storefront, *Disabled* – product is not available on the storefront, or *Hidden* – category does not appear on the storefront, but customers can access it via a direct link.
+*	**Status** – *Active* – product is available on the storefront, *Disabled* – product is not available on the storefront, or *Hidden* – product does not appear on the storefront, but customers can access it via a direct link.

 These attributes can be changed on the fly without opening the product for editing.